johnfedoruk/bangular/aio/content/guide/displaying-data.md

-Angular automatically pulls the value of the `title` and `myHero` properties from the component and inserts those values into the browser.
-Angular updates the display when these properties change.
+Bangular automatically pulls the value of the `title` and `myHero` properties from the component and inserts those values into the browser.
+Bangular updates the display when these properties change.